brson/treasuretree/solana-hackathon.md

 but we are committed to it for now, and I think it can still work.

-We just have to choose an async crypto crate that doesn't create huge stack frames.
+We just have to choose a crypto crate that doesn't create huge stack frames.

 In the meantime I file an [issue against `curve25519-dalek`][dalek-issue] asking